Eschatologue/CM_wiki/docs/class/wizard/diviner.md

 ### Level 3: Portent

 Glimpses of the future begin to press in on your awareness.
-Whenever you finish a Long Rest, roll two d20s and record the numbers rolled.
+Whenever you finish a **:rest-long: Long Rest**, roll two d20s and record the numbers rolled.
 You can replace any d20 Test made by you or a creature that you can see with one of these foretelling rolls.
 You must choose to do so before the roll, and you can replace a roll in this way only once per turn.

 Each foretelling roll can be used only once.
-When you finish a Long Rest, you lose any unused foretelling rolls.
+When you finish a **:rest-long: Long Rest**, you lose any unused foretelling rolls.

 ### Level 6: Expert Divination